yeo-l/import-export-data/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build. for it works correctly, you have to install `zip`. it will build and zip the files to be ready to install it as DHIS 2 apps

 ## Running unit tests